Estimating Reciprocal Partition Functions to Enable Design Space Sampling: Results

 \subsection{Sampling with stronger bias for fast rates}

-As discussed in Sec.~\ref{sec:multitraj}, visiting designs in proportion to their rates is a relatively weak preference in favor of sampling designs with fast rates.
+As discussed in Section~\ref{sec:multitraj}, visiting designs in proportion to their rates is a relatively weak preference in favor of fast rates.
 In high dimensional design spaces, the design entropy overwhelms that weak preference, so we sought a way to turn up the bias by sampling \(P(\epsilon) \propto k(\epsilon)^L\) with \(L\) independent reactive trajectories.
 Implementing this scheme follows quite directly from the previous section.
 The principal difference is that a MC move in \(\epsilon\) and \(\xvec\) now becomes a move in \(\epsilon, \xvec_1, \xvec_2, \hdots \xvec_L\).
 Specific computational details are discussed in Appendix~\ref{sec:trajapp}.

 Figure~\ref{fig:Fig5} summarizes the result of sampling with \(L = 1, 2,\) and \(3\).
 The fastest rate of escape occurs with the shallowest allowed well, \(\epsilon = 7\), but with \(L = 1\) there is still appreciable probability of seeing \(\epsilon\) fluctuate to suboptimal values above 9 or 10.
 By increasing \(L\), the density near the optimal \(\epsilon\) grows.
 Figure~\ref{fig:Fig5}(a) shows that sampling using the estimated reciprocal partition functions remains unbiased for \(L > 1\).
 The more stringent confirmation that \(P(\epsilon) \propto k(\epsilon)^L\), or equivalently that \(\log P(\epsilon)\) versus \(\log k(\epsilon)\) has slope \(L\), is plotted in Fig.~\ref{fig:Fig5}(b-d).